2024–25 Portland Pilots women's basketball team

-The 2024–25 Portland Pilots women's basketball team represents the University of Portland in the 2024–25 NCAA Division I women's basketball season.
-The Pilots are led by sixth year coach Michael Meek.
-They play their home games at Chiles Center and are members of the West Coast Conference.
+The 2024–25 Portland Pilots women's basketball team represented the University of Portland in the 2024–25 NCAA Division I women's basketball season.
+The Pilots were led by sixth-year coach Michael Meek.
+They played their home games at Chiles Center and are members of the West Coast Conference.

 The team achieved its best start in program history.

 Previous season

 The Pilots finished the season 21–13, 10–6 in WCC play to finish in 3rd place.
 As the No. 3 seed in the WCC Tournament, they defeated Loyola Marymount in the quarterfinals, Santa Clara in the semifinals and Gonzaga in the championship to win the WCC Tournament.
-They received an automatic bid to the NCAA Tournament where as the No. 13 seed in the Albany 2 region, they were lost in the first round by Kansas State.
+They received an automatic bid to the NCAA Tournament, where as the No. 13 seed in the Albany 2 region, they were beaten in the first round by Kansas State.